 Promoting Strategic Research on Inclusive Access to Rich Online Content and Services

-The workshop will bring researchers and stakeholders from the disability community together with researchers from relevant areas of computing research (such as computer vision, or natural language processing) to identify strategic opportunities to solve pervasive accessibility challenges through computing.
+The workshop brought researchers and stakeholders from the disability community together with researchers from relevant areas of computing research (such as computer vision, or natural language processing) to identify strategic opportunities to solve pervasive accessibility challenges through computing.

 - Automatic detection of document structure to make textual content accessible to blind and visually impaired users: As mentioned earlier, making textual content accessible to blind users requires training of all who create or prepare documents for presentation online.
 Research is needed